Freight Shipping from Birmingham to Phoenix

 How much does it cost to ship freight from Birmingham to Phoenix?

-Full truckload (FTL) rates from Birmingham, AL to Phoenix, AZ currently range from $4,059-$5,003 for a standard dry van load over the 1,888-mile route.
+Full truckload (FTL) rates from Birmingham, AL to Phoenix, AZ currently range $4,059-$5,003 (roughly $2.17-$2.68 per mile over 1,888 miles).
 LTL shipments typically cost $1,238-$2,005 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Birmingham to Phoenix?